valnmv/vbackup/README.md

 * Use ZLIB library for compression

 ### Not needed or to do later / in the future
-* Archve and restore file security attributes
+* Archive and restore file security attributes

 ### Useful information / code examples